 We view the eight factors in the diagram below as essential elements in providing a fulfilling work experience.
-To enhance these factors, we will move forward with three reforms (work for investors who prioritize the improvement of corporate value from a long-term perspective.
-Through this effort, METI and the TSE aim to encourage corporations reform, management reform, and communication reform), in addition to promoting health and productivity management and establishing employee-friendly working environments.
+To enhance these factors, we will move forward with three reforms (work reform, management reform, and communication reform), in addition to promoting health and productivity management and establishing employee-friendly working environments.